JudeRosario/FC-jQuery-Docs/README.md

   *  Resolve with Immediately Invoked Function Expressions (IIFE)

 An overview of methods used to modify core chart configuration, change visual aspects and duplicate chart components at runtime.
-Enabling drill-downs on charts and using selectors to modify specific charts in a dashboard.
+Next we look at enabling drill-downs on charts and using selectors to modify only specific charts in a dashboard.
 Lastly we cover FusionCharts events , how to bind to them and use them and resolving namespace conflicts within you web app.